An incorporated association may choose to cancel or wind up for many reasons, such as:

 - fulfilment of its purposes.

-Cancelling or winding up will help ensure an association’s assets are distributed lawfully.
+Cancelling or winding up helps you to distribute your association’s assets lawfully.

-Unless Consumer Affairs Victoria cancels its incorporation, an association remains legally in existence even after it stops operating.
+Unless we cancel its incorporation, an association remains legally in existence even after it stops operating.

 - has gross assets of less than $10,000